Sillians/LLM-Research-Platform/Current-Best-Practices-for-Training-LLMs-from-Scratch/Model-Evaluation.md

 Tweet: "I hate it when my phone battery dies."
 Sentiment: Negative

-Tweet: "My day has been :smile"
+Tweet: "My day has been 👍 "
 Sentiment: Positive

 Tweet: "This is the link to the article"